GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/breakpoints/index.md

 - Right-click an entry to remove that breakpoint.
 - Right-click anywhere in the **Breakpoints** pane to deactivate all breakpoints, disable all breakpoints, or remove all breakpoints.
 Disabling all breakpoints is equivalent to unchecking each one.
-Deactivating all breakpoints instructs DevTools to ignore all line-of-code breakpoints, but to also maintain preserve their enabled state so that they are in the same state as before when you reactivate them.
+Deactivating all breakpoints instructs DevTools to ignore all line-of-code breakpoints as well as preserve their enabled state so that they are in the same state as before when you reactivate them.

 {% Img src="image/admin/jR6uTu7EVph7vbfunUa3.png", alt="Deactivated breakpoints in the Breakpoints pane.", width="800", height="657" %}